 The branded tokens powered by OST are technically ERC-20 tokens but they are locked from being traded for anything but OST.
 So the more demand for BT, the more demand for OST.
 Users of the BT always have the right to the underlying OST supporting the BT.

-Down the road companies could request us to unlock the trading restriction if they want to sell some of their tokens to the public and put a price on them, so in that way they can use Simple Token as an on-ramp to their own ICO: First prove out their token economic model within the safe confines of the ST ecosystem and then potentially spin-out on their own after some time.
+Down the road companies could request us to unlock the trading restriction if they want to sell some of their tokens to the public and put a price on them, so in that way they can use the OST technology solutions as an on-ramp to their own ICO: First prove out their token economic model within the safe confines of the OST ecosystem and then potentially spin-out on their own after some time.

 We have some comparisons with other projects being discused on Quora.